Multi-Winner Voting with Approval Preferences: Pareto Efficiency and Condorcet Committees

 As a consequence of \Cref{thm:pareto-np}, we cannot expect to obtain polynomial-time computable, Pareto efficient ABC rules by modifying existing rules as described above.
 Note, however, that polynomial-time computable, Pareto efficient ABC rules exist, e.g., AV and SAV.
 Thus, \emph{finding} a Pareto optimal committee is possible in polynomial-time.

-A related property to Pareto efficiency has been proposed by~\citet{Darmann13_condorcet_committees}: a committee $W$ is a \emph{Condorcet committee} if for every other committee $W'$, for a majority of voters $V\subseteq N$ it holds that $|A(i) \cap W| > |A(i) \cap W'|$ for $i\in V$.
+A related property to Pareto efficiency has been proposed by~\citet{Darmann13_condorcet_committees}: a committee $W$ is a \emph{Condorcet committee} if for every other committee $W'$, for a majority of voters $V\subseteq N$ ($|V|>\nicefrac{|N|}{2}$) it holds that $|A(i) \cap W| > |A(i) \cap W'|$ for $i\in V$.
 Similarly to \Cref{thm:pareto-np}, deciding whether a given committee $W$ is a Condorcet committee is $\conp$-complete.
 However, in contrast to Pareto optimality, it is also $\conp$-complete to decide whether a Condorcet committee exists~\cite{Darmann13_condorcet_committees}.
-To the best of our knowledge, it has not been analyzed which ABC rules output a Condorcet committees if it exists.
+To the best of our knowledge, it has not been analysed which ABC rules output a Condorcet committee if it exists.

-\subsection{Committee Monotonicity}
+\section{Committee Monotonicity}

-Committee monotonicity (also referred to as house monotonicity) is property that is highly desirable in some settings: if the committee size $k$ is increased to $k+1$, then a winning committee of size $k$ should be a subset of a winning committee of size $k+1$.
+Committee monotonicity (also referred to as house monotonicity or committee enlargement monotonicity) is a property that is highly desirable in some settings: if the committee size $k$ is increased to $k+1$, then a winning committee of size $k$ should be a subset of a winning committee of size $k+1$.
 Since this property is particularly useful for resolute rules, we define it exclusively for resolute rules.
-Appropriate definitions for irresolute rules (called upward- and downward-accretive) can be found in \cite{kil-mar:j:minimax-approval}.
+Appropriate definitions for irresolute rules can be found, e.g., in papers of \citet{elk-fal-sko-sli:c:multiwinner-rules} and of \citet{kil-mar:j:minimax-approval} (called upward- and downward-accretive in the latter work).

 \begin{definition} A resolute ABC rule $\calR$ is \emph{committee monotone} if for all election instances $(A,k)$ it holds that $W \subseteq W'$, where $W$ is the single winning committee in $\calR(A,k)$, and $W'$ is the single winning committee in $\calR(A,k+1)$. \end{definition}